Sandeep-S-K/palava_reproducibility_analysis_repo/README.md

      - Install the local version of the splatter package from the repository using devtools.
 First, ensure the r-base environment is active.
 Then, navigate to the repository directory in an active R session and run `devtools::install_local("splatter")`.
      - Create another conda environment named `palava-env` and install  `PALAVA` along with Scanpy scanpy using `pip install scanpy==1.9.8`.
    - Update the Snakemake file to reflect the names of these environments that modified splatter and PALAVA are installed.
  - comparison with **[Spectra](https://github.com/dpeerlab/spectra)** can be removed by commenting the `spectra_results` line in the `rull all` of the snamke file.
-To include, create an environment with spectra  called `spectra-env`.
+To include, create an environment with spectra  called `spectra-env` (python version 3.10).
 The specific package version used for this analysis is mentioned in the [environmnets folder](./environments/spectra_env.yml.).

 2. **Create a Snakemake Profile**
    - To run the pipeline with SLURM, you need a [Snakemake profile](https://snakemake.readthedocs.io/en/stable/executing/cli.html).
    - Below is an example slurm profile.
 Creates a configuration file at `.config/snakemake/slurm/config.yaml` with: